leiwang758/Texas-Holdem/README.md

 Python 3

 # Run Program
- - python3 texas_holdem.py
+ - In linux, run python3 texas_holdem.py
- - input community card and player hand of as required
+ - Input the community cards and players' hand of cards as required
- - program will rank each player and print out the ranking
+ - Program will rank each player and print out the ranking info